 Comfort - Insulation

 Carpet provides an added measure of warmth and insulation with its millions of fibers and places between them to hold warmth or to insulate against extreme heat or cold.
-It's warmer to sit on or work on, providing more stable temperatures for foot and leg comfort near the floor.
+Soft carpeting is warmer to sit on or work on, providing more stable temperatures for foot and leg comfort near the floor.
 In colder climates or seasons, it retains warm air longer, an important benefit in our energy-conscious world.
 In warm climates, it also insulates against invasive heat.

 When the insulation value is important, the carpet's label may offer an "R-value," and a cushion label may offer one, as well.
 When the carpet R-value is not available, CRI suggests multiplying the total carpet thickness measured in inches by a factor of 2.6 to approximate the carpet's R-value.
 The R-values are additive for any combination of materials.
 For example, a combination of carpet with an R-value of 1.3 and a prime polyurethane cushion with an R-value of 1.6 will yield an overall R-value of 2.9.